nickdunn/form-controls/README.markdown

 * Checkbox List
 * Validation Summary (list of error messages)

 Form Controls assumes you are submitting to a front-end event in Symphony.
-In the examples below I will outline the basic structure of the section that the event derives from.
-For brevity I assume that your pages include a `master.xsl` which outputs the page header/footer.

 ## Most basic example
 Submits to an event (`save-post`) derived from a Posts section.
 Create a new page and attach the `Save Post` event to it.
 Paste the following XSLT into your page replacing the default contents: